The Board of Directors

 Nadra Ahmed OBE

 Mrs Mandy Thorn MBE

 Mrs Sheila Scott OBE

-Mandy was awarded the MBE in the 2014 Queen’s Birthday Honours for services to dementia in Shropshire.
+In 2014 she was awarded an MBE for services to dementia

 Raj Singh - Vice Chairman